dyarfi/nextjs-sequelize/README.md

 - ORM

   ORM (Object Relation Mapping) is a terms in database system that have a methods or functions to mapped all data in relationship between database tables.
 Common queries methods in ORM are `hasMany` , `belongsTo` , `hasOne` and `belongsToMany`.
+Other web programming language such as PHP Laravel Framework had already adopted ORM (Eloquent).

 So did all of these were related?
 Absolutely yes!
 In a Full-stack Web Application these tools were heavily used to make all the system running.